1993 Houston Astros season: Performance overview and aftermath

+This Astros squad established then-club records, including a .267 batting average, to break the .264 mark by the 1984 team, .739 OPS (.722 in 1970), and 138 home runs (134 each in 1972 and 1973).
+These records stood until they batted .278 and .792 OPS the following season, and launched 166 home runs in 1998.
+Seven hitters logged 10 or more home runs to establish a club record, surpassing six each by the 1977 and 1987 teams.
+(Note: Surpassed by the 2000 team.
+Criteria: Number of players that meet criteria in a season, up to 2001, playing for HOU, in the regular season, requiring home runs ≥ 10, sorted by descending instances.)

-Harnisch led the National League in hits per nine innings surrendered (7.070 H/9) for the second time in three seasons (also 1991) as a member of Houston's staff.
+Harnisch, who tossed two one-hit shutouts, individually led the National League in complete games of one hit or fewer, tied with Mike Moore of the Detroit Tigers for the Major League lead.
+Combined with Kile's no-hitter, the Astros' pitching staff tied the Cincinnati Reds with three one-hit or fewer complete games for the Major League lead.
+(Note: Number of games in a season player meets criteria, in 1993, in complete games, in the regular season, requiring hits allowed ≤ 1, sorted by descending instances.)
+Harnish also led the NL in hits per nine innings surrendered (7.070 H/9).
+It was the right-hander's second time in three seasons (also 1991) as a member of Houston's staff.
 This was the 11th occasion in club history a Houston pitcher had led the league; Nolan Ryan in 1987 was the Astros' most recent league leader.

+Right-hander Xavier Hernandez became the second relief pitcher to garner 100 or more strikeouts for Houston, whiffing 101 over 96 2/3 innings pitched (IP) over 72 games, along with a 2.66 ERA, 4–5 record, nine saves, and 1.066 walks plus hits per inning pitched (WHIP).
+Hernandez succeeded Danny Darwin in 1989 in attaining 100 or more strikeouts.
+(Note: For single seasons up to 2001, at least 80% games in relief, playing for HOU, in the regular season, requiring strikeouts ≥ 100, sorted by ascending seasons.)

 Conversely, the 1993 campaigned signified the end of other eras.
 Concurrent with Major League Baseball's second round of playoff expansion since 1969, the league commissioned one new Central division each for both the American and National leagues beginning the following season.
-Hence, the Astros, among 10 teams reshuffled, would no longer occupy the NL West and instead assumed position as charter members of the NL Central division starting in 1994.
+Hence, the Astros and Reds—among 10 teams reshuffled—would no longer occupy the NL West and instead assumed position as charter members of the NL Central division starting in 1994.
 The league's expansion further included reintroduction of the Division Series—previously held as a one-time event during the 1981 playoffs—and the installation of the Wild Card playoff qualifier for each league.
 Second, locally for the Astros, manager Art Howe was fired and replaced by Terry Collins for the next season.